chadsten/simple-palworld-discord-bot/README.md

-# Palworld Discord Bot (discord.js) – Safe Start/Stop Control + Auto-Monitor
+# Palworld Discord Bot (discord.js) – Private Server Start/Stop Control + Auto-Stop

 ## Overview
 This is NOT a public bot; it's the code for a private bot you'll create for yourself to run on your own PC to manage your Palworld server.
 This bot allows a trusted Discord role to **start** or **gracefully stop** a Steam-based Palworld dedicated server via Palworld's REST API.
 You'll want this to run on Windows startup in most cases, but I didn't cover that in the scope of this project.
 If you end up using my bot, that will be the easy part for you.